Clinical Lyon ends Strasbourg’s good run in French league

 On a cold evening in Alsace, Lyon suffered throughout and converted its few chances.
 Midfielder Jeff Reine-Adelaide snatched the winner 15 minutes from time from Maxwel Cornet’s assist after the Lyon striker canceled Strasbourg’s opener.

-The result, which ended a four-game winning run for Strasbourg at its home stadium, lifted Lyon to fourth place in the standings, 11 points behind leader Paris Saint-Germain.
+The result, which ended a four-game winning run for Strasbourg at its home stadium, lifted Lyon to sixth place in the standings, 11 points behind leader Paris Saint-Germain.

 With a bunch of injuries already, Lyon coach Rudi Garcia lost another important player as defender Leo Dubois hobbled off the pitch in the 83rd minute with an apparent knee injury.